 God's Word promises ultimate victory to all believers in Christ, whether it be in this life or the one to come.
 However, it is of extreme importance to oppose the ungodliness that is attempting to suppress the godliness of man.

 There is a Sodom and Gomorrah setting that is becoming a part of our society.
 Scripture reveals the nature of the men of Sodom as wicked and sinners (sinful) before the Lord exceedingly (Genesis 13:13).
-That God turned the cities of Sodom and Gomorrah (of the same setting) into ashes condemned them with an overthrow (destruction), making them an example to those that afterward (after) should live ungodly (2 Peter 2:6).
+That God turned the cities of Sodom and Gomorrah into ashes condemned them with an overthrow (destruction), making them an example to those that afterward (after) should live ungodly (2 Peter 2:6).

-We are seeing an avalanche of evilness being manifested; openly proclaimed with pride, accepted, and nourished by those in power to help promote that which is condemned in God's Word.
+We are seeing an avalanche of evilness being manifested; openly proclaimed with pride, accepted, and nourished by those in power to promote that which is condemned in God's Word.

 The dictionary defines unity as an undivided or unbroken completeness; the quality of being united into one.
 The Church as a body of Christian believers, holding the same creed, observing the same rites, and acknowledging the same authority; is a collective body of believers.

-There is a fellowship of saints (God's people), because all have one common bond; that of salvation of the soul through Jesus Christ.
+There is a fellowship of saints (God's people), because all have one common bond; of salvation of the soul through Jesus Christ.
 Scripture reveals: You (the believer) are a chosen generation, a royal priesthood, a holy nation, a peculiar people; that you should show (proclaim) forth the praises of him that has called you out of darkness into his marvelous light.

 Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy (1 Peter 2:9-10).
 What a glorious statement with the unity of the Church proclaiming the love of Christ, as its foundational strength, through heart-felt salvation of the soul.